SND96/pocketsphinx-scores/README.md

 * a speech recognizer written in C ([PocketSphinx](http://cmusphinx.sourceforge.net/)) converted into JavaScript using [Emscripten](https://github.com/kripken/emscripten),
 * an audio recorder using the web audio API.
 The audio recorder can be used independently to build other kinds of audio-related web applications.

- This project was forked from : https://github.com/syl22-00/pocketsphinx.js

- Head over there to find a more detailed description on pocketsphinx.js
+This project was forked from : https://github.com/syl22-00/pocketsphinx.js .
+Head over there to find a more detailed description on the underlying api and how to compile the code and modify it for different purposes.

- THe display of acoustic scores for each word is the main feature that has been added to the functionality of the live-demo.
+The display of acoustic scores for each word is the main feature that has been added to the functionality of the live-demo.

 You can try it on the project page: https://snd96.github.io/pocketsphinx-scores/live.html